CarlijnQuik/My-Books-App/README.md

-Problem set 6 Minor Programming University of Amsterdam
+### Problem set 6 of the Minor Programming University of Amsterdam

 - Name: Carlijn Quik
 - Student Number: 11334231